LukaszPasich/Now-We-Flip-MS2-/README.md

 The player flips two cards at the time trying to find the matching pairs of cards in a continuous sequence of turns.
 The cards represent rock, paper and scissors symbols in two different colours (there are also two neutral cards with an X symbol) and two-card matches are resolved according to the "Rock, Paper, Scissors" rules (rock beats scissors, scissors beat paper, paper beats rock).
 The player assumes control of the green cards and flips two cards seeking to find a pair where the green card would beat the red card.
-When two cards are of the same colour or the same symbol or any of them is a card with an X symbol, the match will render a tie and both cards get flipped face-down back again - they remain in the game.
+When two cards are of the same colour or the same symbol or any of them is the card with an X symbol, the match will render a tie and both cards get flipped face-down back again - they remain in the game.
 The winning condition is met when two full suits of RED cards have been eliminated (ex.
 3x rock cards and 3x paper cards).
 The losing condition is met when two full suits of GREEN cards have been eliminated.